-For mAb processes, a very effective viral inactivation step (for enveloped viruses in particular) is conveniently a low pH exposure hold at pH 2.5-4.0, the pH of the elution buffer of the protein A affinity capture column.
+For mAb processes, a very effective viral inactivation step (for enveloped viruses in particular) is conveniently a low pH exposure hold at pH 2.5-4.0, the elution buffer of the protein A affinity capture column.
 This, in combination with a dedicated virus filtration step, provides the orthogonal approaches accepted by regulatory entities as assuring virus clearance.

-In plasma fractionation, as well as in some non-antibody recombinant protein products, an accepted approach has been the disruption of enveloped viruses by addition of small amounts of a solvent and detergent mixture, namely 1% tri-n-butyl-phosphate (TNBP) as the solvent, combined with a non-ionic detergent such as 1% Triton-X or Tween.
-This solvent-detergent
+In plasma fractionation, as well as in some non-antibody recombinant proteins/products, an accepted approach has been the disruption of enveloped viruses by addition of small amounts